kkmaute/moris/Install.md

 *------------------------------------------------------------
 * Prerequisites on OS installation:
 *
-* The following packages should be installed; if not spack will do it *
+* The following packages should be installed;
+* if install them with space (see option below)
-* Modules
+*
 * patch
-* makeinfo
 * pkgconf
+* makeinfo (part of texinfo package)
 *
+* To check whether the above packages are installed, excute
-* sudo: zypper in Modules patch makeinfo *------------------------------------------------------------
+* the command:  which patch; which pkgconf; which makeinfo *------------------------------------------------------------

+*------------------------------------------------------------
+* For users with an existing MORIS installation, it is
+* strongly recommended to remove all environment variables
+* related to MORIS from their environment source files (i.e.,
+* .cshrc) before performing the MORIS installation described
+* below.
+*
+*------------------------------------------------------------

 *------------------------------------------------------------